Cañada College Library Display and Exhibit Policy

 Recognizing that a diversity of materials may result in some requests for reconsideration, the following procedures have been developed to assure that complaints are handled in an attentive and consistent manner.

-- The individual will submit a written statement of complaint that includes the following: The name, current address, email, and telephone number of the complainant, the reasons for the complaint, and the facts supporting those reasons.
+- The individual will submit a written statement of complaint that includes the following: The name, email, and telephone number of the complainant, the reasons for the complaint, and the facts supporting those reasons.

 - The individual will be notified that the Library has received their written statement of concern.